Chapter 32 Making sure that you don’t plagiarise

 It still seems amazing to me when I submit a student manuscript to TurnItIn and see that it is completely free of any plagiarism.
 There are so many words in English, and so many different ways of putting them that you really can have your own writing style.
 Your writing style will be as unique to you as a fingerprint, and it will be entirely free of plagiarism.
 It’s something you can celebrate.

-The simple way around this problem is not to plagiarise any of your own text (self-plagiarism) or any of anybody else’s.
-This is, as I’ve explained above, relatively easy because as long as you don’t copy and paste any text you’ll find it very hard to actually use somebody else’s words.
-However it can get a little bit tricky when you are writing the materials and methods section of a paper, and especially when that paper uses exactly the same materials and methods as a previous paper.
-The temptation is great to go and copy the text that you’ve written before.
+The simple way around plagiarism is not to copy any of your own text (self-plagiarism) or any of anybody else’s.
+This is, as I’ve explained above (see Table 32.1), relatively easy because as long as you use your own words, you should be plagiarism free.
+The temptation will always be great to go and copy the text that has been used before.
 But be aware that, however grey, this is plagiarism and you should not do it.